jjloomis/adobe-premiere-basic-video-editing/exporting-a-still-image.md

-# Exporting a still image from your sequence
+# Exporting a still image

 1. In the Program panel, position the playhead on the frame you would like to use as a still image.
 2. Press the Export Frame button.